-Science and Engineering Practices Cross-Cutting Concepts Science and Engineering Practices Developing and Using Models Develop a model to describe phenomena.
+Science and Engineering Practices Cross-Cutting Concepts Developing and Using Models Develop a model to describe phenomena.
 Develop a model to describe unobservable mechanisms.
+Cause and Effect Cause and effect relationships may be used to predict phenomena in natural or designed systems.
+Energy and Matter Matter is conserved because atoms are Matter is conserved because Matter is conserved because atoms are Matter is conserved because atoms are evidence for phenomena.
+Constructing Explanations and Designing

-Analyzing and Interpreting Data Analyze and interpret data to provide evidence for phenomena.
-Constructing Explanations and Designing Solutions Construct a scientific explanation based on valid and reliable evidence obtained from sources (including the students' own experiments) and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
-Engaging in Argument from Evidence Construct an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon or a solution to a problem.
-Cross-Cutting Concepts Cause and Effect Cause and effect relationships may be used to predict phenomena in natural or designed systems.
-Energy and Matter Matter is conserved because atoms are conserved in physical and chemical processes.
-Within a natural system, the transfer of energy drives the motion and/or cycling of matter.
-The transfer of energy can be tracked as energy flows through a natural system.
-Stability and Change Small changes in one part of a system might cause large changes in another part.
-Unit Pacing Lessons And Timeframe (24 days) Flow of energy and matter in organisms (12 days) Flow of energy and matter in ecosystems (12 days)
+Constructing Explanations and Designing Solutions

+Construct a scientific explanation based on valid and reliable evidence obtained from sources (including the students' own experiments) and the assumption that theories and laws that describe the natural world operate today as they did in the past

+- Matter is conserved because atoms are conserved in physical and chemical processes. - Within a natural system, the transfer of energy drives the motion and/or cycling of matter. - The transfer of energy can be tracked as energy flows through a natural system.

+Stability and Change

+• Small changes in one part of a system

+and will continue to do so in the future.

+Construct an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon or a solution to a problem. might cause large changes in another part.

+- Flow of energy and matter in organisms (12 days) - Flow of energy and matter in ecosystems (12 days)

-- CAREER READINESS, LIFE LITERACIES & KEY SKILLS, COMPUTER SCIENCE - Career Ready Practices Utilize critical thinking to make sense of problems and persevere in solving them.
-MS-LSI-6.
-Construct a scientific explanation based on evidence for the role of photosynthesis in the cycling of matter and flow of energy into and out of organisms Activity: Students will describe the role of photosynthesis in the cycling of matter and flow of energy using information obtained through various references. - 9.2 Career Awareness, Exploration, and Preparation MS-LS2-3.
+Utilize critical thinking to make sense of problems and persevere in solving them.

+MS-LS1-6.
+Construct a scientific explanation based on evidence for the role of photosynthesis in the cycling of matter and flow of energy into and out of organisms

+Activity: Students will describe the role of photosynthesis in the cycling of matter and flow of energy using information obtained through various references.

+MS-LS2-3.
 Develop a model to describe the cycling of matter and flow of energy among living and nonliving parts of an ecosystem.

 9.2.8.CAP.2: Develop a plan that includes information about career areas of interest.

-Activity: Students will reflect upon their interest in developing models to describe a system. - 9.4 Life Literacies and Key Skills MS-LS2-3.
+Activity: Students will reflect upon their interest in developing models to describe a system.

+MS-LS2-3.
 Develop a model to describe the cycling of matter and flow of energy among living and nonliving parts of an ecosystem.